nayere6342/sep11-freedom-project/blog/entry05.md

 			})
 ```

-Like I said before, since this is the game preview is still a work in progess bare with the process so far because it will get better over the times I update the code in my MVP project: The Unname Platformer Game.
+Like I said before, since this game preview is still a work in progress bare with the process so far because it will get better over the times I update the code in my MVP project: The Unname Platformer Game.
 Since that is the case

 ### **Design Process:**

-For this design process, I have been thinking lot of the fact that I feel my entries needs to be less conplated in the sence that I been over expaining the topic to the put that it takes me at least two paragreahs to expain the topic!
-That is why I have been trying to make my enties less conplated like I said before; This is because of the simple fact that I have already shown how simple the code itself is by this.
+For this design process, I have been thinking a lot about the fact that I feel my entries need to be less complicated in the sense that I have been over-explaining the topic to the point that it takes me at least two paragraphs to explain the topic!
+That is why I have been trying to make my entries less complicated like I said before; This is because of the simple fact that I have already shown how simple the code itself is by this.
 Due to this fact, it is easy to point out that parts of the code are in fact really complex at first looking at it.
 But after all that, it becomes super simple once it's all broken down.
 That was the main point I was trying to convien with this entry.

 ### **Challenges & Takeaways:**